-A channel is analogous to a signal, except that information is transferred using the send and receive message passing operations (described below).
+A channel is analogous to a signal, except that information is transferred using the send and receive message passing operations (described in Sections 4.2.1 and 4.2.2).
 There is no notion of resolution of multiple source values, nor of specific times at which values occur on channels.
-A channel object denotes a queue of messages.
+A channel object denotes a queue of values called messages.
 When the channel object is created, the queue is initially empty.